Dottie Wiltse Collins: Fort Wayne Daisies (1945–1948 and 1950)

 After Minneapolis was picked up by Fort Wayne in 1945, Collins had her best season as lead pitcher.
 In the 1945 season, Collins pitched 345 innings total and had a record of 29–10.
 She also had an AAGPBL single-season record of 293 strikeouts as well as 17 shutouts throughout the whole season.
 She pitched two no-hitters in 17 days and had 111 base-on-balls, also known as walks.
 Collins ended the season with a 0.83 ERA and a 0.744 winning percentage, which was tied for league best.
 In their first year in the League, the Daisies almost won the championship.
 At one point, the Fort Wayne Daisies were even described as being similar to the famous Yankees because they recruited the most talented players and dominated the league.

 In the 1946 season, Collins, now pitching under her married name, Collins, won 22 games and struck out 294 batters, which was another record.
 In the 1947 season, Collins won 20 more games and led all AAGPBL pitchers with a 0.965 fielding percentage.
 At the beginning of the 1948 season, Collins announced her intention to retire at the end of the season to focus on motherhood, but ended up immediately retiring in mid-July.

 After taking the 1949 season off to raise her daughter and work, Collins returned to the League for the 1950 season.
 In the 1950 season, she had an ERA of 3.46 and a winning percentage of 0.619.
 She ended the season with a 13–8 record.
 At the end of the 1950 baseball season, Collins decided to permanently retire from the game of baseball.

 Player's support

-Many people were very big fans of Collins.
+Collins had a following.
 Many Fort Wayne Daisy fans would ask her for autographs and local florists would even send her flowers every time she pitched a shutout.
 One fan even made Collins's daughter a mini pink Daisy uniform.
 Collins eventually donated this uniform to the Northern Indiana Historical Society in South Bend, Indiana, which has the largest collection of AAGPBL memorabilia.

 After Collins had gotten married, her husband Harvey would bring carloads of friends to away games to support her.
 Once Collins came back to baseball after having her daughter, Patricia, her teammates, husband, and mother-in-law were all very supportive of her.
 Collins's mother-in-law would sit with Patty on her lap in the stands to watch her games.